elfalehed/ai.notebooks/README.md

 <br />

 >
-> [ :warning: ] Paths and resources are noted in the end.
+> [ :warning: ] Paths and resources are noted in the end.  <br />
-> [ :paperclip ] This is a Personal effort / research.
+> [ :paperclip: ] This is a Personal effort / research.
 If you wanna Help.
 Don't hesitate to Email-me: KMx404@protonmail.com
 >
 >
 >